awwsmm/subway/backend/README.md

 cargo run
 ```

-and then visit http://localhost:7878/hello in a browser to see a web page.
+and then visit https://localhost:7878/hello in a browser to see a web page.

+> NOTE: you might get a warning in your browser about this page not being secure.
+This is because, as of right now, this repo uses self-signed TLS certificates.
+These are viewed as less secure than certificates issued by a third-party certificate authority.
+You can ignore these warnings while this project is in development.

-Visit http://localhost:7878/does-not-exist to see the 404 page.
+Visit https://localhost:7878/does-not-exist to see the 404 page.

-Visit http://localhost:7878/swagger-ui to see the API documentation.
+Visit https://localhost:7878/swagger-ui to see the API documentation.

 Press <kbd>control</kbd> + <kbd>C</kbd> in the terminal to shut down the server.